The Best Time Tracking Apps for Freelancers in 2026 | Illustration by Steve Leggat

 AppTarget UserTime EntrySetup RequiredWorkflow InterruptionInvoicing IntegrationPricingBest For

-TallyHoSolo freelancersLog after completionQuick 2-min onboarding, then create on the flyMinimal (log when finished)Generate timesheets to copy-paste to any invoicing system (universal)Free (5 clients, 10 projects each) / Pro $5/mo - Try demo (no sign-up)Freelancers who want quick, lightweight logging
+TallyHoSolo freelancersLog after completionQuick 2-min onboarding, then create on the flyMinimal (log when finished)Generate timesheets for any invoicing system; or share a URL with any AI tool and let it create the invoiceFree (5 clients, 10 projects each) / Pro $5/mo - Try demo (no sign-up)Freelancers who want quick, lightweight logging

 TogglIndividuals & teamsStart/stop timers + manual entryOptional guided tour, projects can be added laterLow (timer notifications optional)Integrations with popular apps (Xero, QuickBooks, etc.)Free (small teams, limited users) / $9+ per userUsers who like timers & detailed reports